 You will start with a full liquid diet that will move to a low fiber diet.
 Keep your stool soft so you do not strain during bowel movements.
-You may need to take stool softeners.
+You may need to take stool softeners or laxatives.
 Be sure to drink at least 8 – 10 (8 ounce) glasses of water a day.
 Your doctor will tell you when you can go back to your normal diet.

 The amount of pain you have depends on the extent of your repair and the size and location of your incision(s).
 You will have pain pills to take at home.
 Take them when you first feel the pain.
 This will give you better pain control and can help you heal faster.